Barbara Milberg

-Barbara Milberg Fisher (born 1931 in Brooklyn, New York) was an American academic and professional dancer.
+Barbara Anne Milberg Fisher (November 6, 1931 – May 31, 2020) was an American academic and professional dancer.
 She was professor emerita of English at the City College of the City University of New York (CUNY), where she taught for 29 years.
 She published several works, including on the life of Wallace Stevens.
 Prior to her academic career, under her maiden name, Barbara Milberg, she danced with the short-lived Ballet Society, founded by George Balanchine and Lincoln Kirstein; became soloist with the New York City Ballet (NYCB) in its first decade; and then joined Jerome Robbins's newly formed Ballets: USA, touring Europe and the States with that company as a principal dancer.

 Early life and education

-The daughter of immigrant Ukrainian Jews, Barbara Milberg, reared with her older brother, David, in Brooklyn, was a student of classical piano from childhood.
+Barbara Anne Milberg was born in Brooklyn, New York on November 6, 1931.
+The daughter of immigrant Ukrainian Jews, Barbara, who grew up with an older brother, David, in Brooklyn, was a student of classical piano from childhood.
 By the age of six she had survived dysentery and pneumonia, and her parents (father, a dentist; mother, a hygienist) enrolled her in ballet lessons to build up her strength.
 For several years she studied at the School of American Ballet, and, in 1946, at 14 years old, was invited by Balanchine to join Ballet Society, the beginning of her career as a professional dancer, which extended to 1962.